 Easy Porcupine Meatballs in red sauce over a bed of rice with a skillet in the background.

 I felt a chill in the air today, like below 60 degrees.
 I pulled out a turtleneck, fluffy socks and a sweater to start the process of hunkering down.
 Comfort food is going on the menu from now until March.
-Things like Beef Stew and this Easy Porcupine Meatballs recipe.
+Things like Beef Stew and these Easy Porcupine Meatballs.

-I remember my grandmother making these Porcupine Meatballs when I was little and I LOVED them.
+I remember my grandmother making this Porcupine Meatball recipe when I was little and I LOVED them.
 Basically, if there was a recipe that had white rice in it in any way, shape or form….I was all in.
 And I was begging for seconds.

-This easy meatball recipe is on constant repeat here now because it’s just so easy to make.
+This simple recipe is on constant repeat on a dinner table because it’s just so easy to make.
 You can make your meatballs in the oven but I like to make my meatballs on the stovetop in a skillet.
 Then, there’s no transferring and dirtying more dishes because doing dishes after dinner is a total drag.
 I’m not digging it at all.

 Overhead shot of porcupine meatballs in tomato sauce in a skillet with a spoon.

-These little morsels of heaven are named Porcupine Meatballs because the rice sticks out of the meat as it cooks resembling little porcupines.
+These little morsels of heaven are named Porcupine Meatballs because the grain of rice stick out of the meat as it cooks resembling little porcupine quills.
 The rice, also, absorbs all the flavors used in cooking this dish like the tangy tomatoes and savory ground beef.
 It’s seriously so flavorful and addicting.

 Close up of porcupine meatballs on white rice.